 Is Vero Better Than Instagram For Photographers?

 Vero, the hottest image-sharing social media app at the present moment, is taking aim at Instagram, the undisputed king of mobile image sharing platforms.
-Vero is attempting to lure photographers and artists who have grown weary of the ubiquitous advertisements, algorithmic timeline, and inability to share links, as well as the image ratio limitations on the Facebook-owned mobile app.
+Vero is attempting to lure photographers and artists who have grown weary of the ubiquitous advertisements, algorithmic timeline, and inability to share links, as well as the image ratio limitations on the Facebook/Meta-owned mobile app.

-New users to Vero are given a “free for life” offer, eventually leading to a fee based subscription model for later users (I’m skeptical this will work) instead of advertisements for revenue.
+New users to Vero are given a “free for life” offer, eventually leading to a fee based subscription model for later users instead of advertisements for revenue.
 Vero also uses a chronological timeline instead of an algorithm to distribute content to followers.
 Photographers and artists will certainly applaud that feature.
 And Vero has no trouble displaying vertical images without cutting off the top and bottom, whether the ratio is 2:3 or 4:5.
 You would think this would be an easy fix for Instagram.

 But the Vero product appears to be a good one in the very limited time I’ve been using it.
 Vero could quite possibly flame out over the next month or two, like many other recent social media upstarts.
 But then again, it could take a considerable bite out of Instagram’s dominance.
 We will wait and watch.
-That’s my Vero avatar on left and yes, you can feel free to follow me.